-Continued thanks to all the businesses and groups in NYC and nationwide offering FREE and discounted products and services to frontline health and medical workers, first responders and others who keep us alive and safe in these difficult days.
+Continued thanks to all the businesses and groups in NYC and nationwide continuing to offer FREE and discounted products and services to frontline health and medical workers, first responders, and other heroes who have taken care of us these last 15 months, and continue to.

 Most deals extend to all hospital staff and first responders including police, firefighters, EMTs, even helicopter pilots.